Enter the lush tropical world...

 We've been at our present location since July 4, 1975.
 We set a new record for the number of visitors in 2013--300,000 people and we look forward to your visit!

-species (that doesn't even include the bugs in the Massey Services Insect Zoo), you can take to the sky and enjoy our aerial adventure course, ZOOm Air Adventure Park or bring your flip-flops and swimsuit to cool-off in the Wharton-Smith Tropical Splash Ground.
+Besides seeing over 400 animals representing over 200 species (that doesn't even include the bugs in the Insect Zoo), you can take to the sky and enjoy our aerial adventure course, ZOOm Air Adventure Park or bring your flip-flops and swimsuit to cool-off in the Wharton-Smith Tropical Splash Ground.

 See domestic animals in our Barnyard Buddies Children’s Zoo, or see the Southeast’s largest collection of venomous snakes and non-venomous reptiles in our Herpetarium.
-On weekends we also offer: Keeper Chats.
+Meet our animal care specialists during one of our exciting Keeper Chats.
 And if you would like, hold your child’s Birthday Party at the Zoo or host your company’s meeting, picnic or your family reunion at the Zoo.

 Watch the River of Lakes Heritage Corridor Zoo Video about us HERE!